Khan Kluay: Plot

 In the 1500s, an elephant named Saeng Da gave birth to a calf, whom she names Khan Kluay.
 Phupa, Khan Kluay's father, is a war elephant of the Ayutthaya army.
 As a young calf, Khan Kluay befriends a columbidae named Jitrit.
 As the two roam around the jungle, Khan Kluay meets Chaba Kaew, a pink elephant who lived with humans since her birth.

 That night, Khan Kluay tells Saeng Da about Phupa, and he, along with Jitrit, sets off the look for him, but he gets in trouble, and he encounters Nguang Deang, the elephant of the Hanthawaddy army who killed Phupa.
 The evil elephant pushed the calf out of his palace, which led Jitrit to prophesize that Khan Kluay that he will become the war elephant to fight Nguang Deang's army.

 Khan Kluay suddenly gets into deadly situations and grows up.
 As the Ayutthaya army prepares to take over, Khan Kluay and Jitrit find themselves held captive in the logs, where the former saves his mother.
 However, Mingyi Swa, Nguang Deang's human companion, destroys the army and take over Ayutthaya.
 Meanwhile, Khan Kluay befriends King Naresuan, who agreed to help him.

 Later, Nguang Deang and his army arrive, and begin their attack.
 Naresuan leads the army to attack.
 As the Ayutthaya army battled the Hanthawaddy army, Nguang Deang fights Khan Kluay attracting Mingyi Swa and Naresuan to a sword duel.
 A ember sets the battlefield on fire and, in a final duel, Naresuan defeats Mingyi Swa and he dies along with Nguang Deang.
-The battle won, and Khan Kluay is crowned as an royal elephant.
+The battle won, and Khan Kluay is crowned as a royal elephant.
 He lives with Chaba Kaew, and everything changed as a life.